-The Quick History of Chichen Itza Mexico
+The Quick History Of Chichen Itza Mexico

 A unique pre-Hispanic city that displays a blend of the Maya and Toltec culture and vision of the world – Throughout the ruins, you can see evidence of both Chac, the Maya rain god, and Quetzalcóatl, the plumed serpent of the Toltec.

 There are four staircases (one on each side), with 91 steps on each – counted together plus the final platform is 365, the number of days in the year.
-As if that wasn’t enough on the spring and autumnal equinoxes each year the morning and afternoon sunlight produces a light-and-shadow illusion of the serpent ascending or descending on El Castillo’s famous staircase – while an incredible sight expect hoards of tourists, and the effect is almost as good in the days before or after the equinoxes.
+As if that wasn’t enough on the spring and autumnal equinoxes each year, the morning and afternoon sunlight produces a light-and-shadow illusion of the serpent ascending or descending on El Castillo’s’s famous staircase.
+While an incredible sight expect hoards of tourists, and the effect is almost as good in the days before or after the equinoxes.

-How to Visit Chichen-Itza Alone And See Chichen-Itza without the Crowds
+How To Visit Chichen-Itza Alone And See Chichen-Itza Without The Crowds

-I recommend staying in the charming colonial town of Valladolid – colourful, easily accessible and not too big or too small – and from here you can catch a quick and easy 40 minute collectivo straight to the front gates.
-If you are like me and catch the first collectivo from the station next to the Valladolid ADO bus station at 7 am you can arrive just before eight, be the first people to pay the Chichen Itza entrance fee and the first people to enter the park.
+I recommend staying in the charming colonial town of Valladolid – colorful, easily accessible, and not too big or too small – and from here you can catch a quick and easy 40-minute collectivo straight to the front gates.
+If you are like me and find the first collectivo from the station next to the Valladolid ADO bus station at 7 am, you can arrive just before eight, be the first people to pay the Chichen Itza entrance fee, and the first people to enter the park.

-How big is Chichen Itza Mexico?
+How Big Is Chichen Itza Mexico?

-I truly loved being able to marvel at this 7th Wonder of the World all by myself and to appreciate its beauty and history – at least for a moment – unlike the thousands upon thousands of other daily visitors, who sadly spend more time searching for shade or their tour guide in the hot sun than looking on in amazement.
+I truly loved being able to marvel at this 7th Wonder of the World all by myself and to appreciate its beauty and history – at least for a moment.
+By contrast, I felt sorry for the thousands upon thousands of other daily visitors, who sadly spend more time searching for shade or their tour guide in the hot sun than looking on in amazement.

 How to Visit Chichen Itza From Valladolid

 Valladolid is very accessible from most of the Yucatan being on the main road between Cancun and Merida, or Tulum and Merida.
-If you have the time it’s a nice place to relax for a few days and to use as a base to see the Reserva de la Biosfera Ría Lagartos, the largest and most impressive flamingo colony in Mexico.
+If you have the time, it’s a beautiful place to relax for a few days and to use it as a base to see the Reserva de la Biosfera Ría Lagartos, the largest and most impressive flamingo colony in Mexico.

-Hotel Posada San Juan
+MID-RANGE Posada San Juan